FaqT0tum/Orbion_Space_Mouse_OLD/Orbion_Firmware/README.md

 # Update 0.26.2

 - improved scrolling in the menu
-- Added a key combination to access the menu (to avoid accidental entry)
+- Added a key combination to access the menu, to avoid accidental entry (Rear Button + second central button of the knob)

 # Upload Orbion FIRMWARE on MCU